State Officials Announce Latest COVID-19 Facts - Cedar Street Times

 Testing in California

-As of 6 p.m.
-PDT on March 19, approximately 23,200 tests had been conducted in California.
+As of 2 p.m.
+PDT March 21, approximately 26,200 tests had been conducted in California.
 This includes the latest numbers California has received from commercial and private labs.
-At least 11,487 results have been received and another 11,700+ are pending.
+At least 13,467 results have been received and another 12,700+ are pending.
+Twenty-two state and county health labsare currently testing.

+In order to better focus public health resources on the changing needs of California communities, the state is no longer collecting information about California travelers returning from countries that have confirmed COVID-19 outbreaks.
+Community transmission of COVID-19 has been identified in California since late February, and since early March, most of the confirmed cases in the state were not related to travel outside of the United States.

 How People Can Protect Themselves